 How Long Does Drug And Alcohol Rehab In York Last?

 Rehab usually takes about 28 days, which includes detox, therapy and other treatments.

 Standalone detox at rehab will usually take between 7 and 10 days.

 This is a cheaper option, but does not provide the value of having therapy and other treatments along with the detox.

 In some rare cases, a patient may end up staying in rehab for a period of up to 90 days.

 This is usually only in the case of severe alcohol or opiate addiction.

 To learn how long your stay at a drug and alcohol rehab in York is likely to last, call us today on 0800 088 6686

 Rehab For Cocaine In York

-Cocaine is a Class A substance that carries the potential of a lengthy prison sentence for possession or distribution.
+Cocaine and crack cocaine is a Class A substance that carries the potential of a lengthy prison sentence for possession or distribution.